August 3, 2011 — 36380 views

 How to Tell Board Chairs Your 'Digital Zipper' Is Down

-Summary: As a board chair, it is important to have directors focused on what your CEO is doing/not doing on the web relative to reputation and brand management.
-This all reflects on the board's reputation, especially in the eyes of investors and stakeholders.
+It is important to have directors focused on what your CEO is doing or not doing on the web relative to reputation and brand management.

-Lately I've been thinking about what is obsolete (and no longer working) for the 21st century modern boardroom.
-This was the challenge Ira Millstein sent us out the door with from our time at the Yale Governance Forum 2011.
-He reminded us that "Good governance requires more than compliance with mandates, it requires voluntary initiatives."
+I've been thinking about what is no longer working for the 21st century modern boardroom.
+This was the challenge Ira Millstein issued when he said, “Good governance requires more than compliance with mandates; it requires voluntary initiatives.”

 Board chairs are granted a unique role in setting the boardroom agenda.
 With the privilege of leadership, they are accountable for leading change in their boardroom and supporting their CEO to focus business strategy on the future.

 The KPMG 2011 Audit Committee Institute Spring Roundtable polled over 1,500 directors on managing technology risk.
 Here is the self-assessment.

 Although almost 75% of the ACI responses suggest “we’re on top of technology's rapid change,” I’m seeing a different picture emerge.